ZUN (video game developer)

-Early life
+Early and personal life

 ZUN was born in Hakuba on March 18, 1977, and described himself as a "normal countryside kid."
-His first exposure to video games was in 1982-1983, when he played the Game & Watch and arcade games from Hakuba ski resorts.
+His first exposure to video games was when he was around 5 years old, when he played the Game & Watch and arcade games from Hakuba ski resorts.
 Later, his parents bought him a Famicom Disk System (an add-on for the Nintendo Entertainment System exclusive to Japan).
 ZUN claimed that SonSon, Super Mario Bros. and Street Fighter II were the games that left the greatest impression on him during this period.
 As ZUN was born shortly after his grandfather's death and his parents spent most their time working, ZUN was mostly raised by his grandmother, who was particularly strict, and heavily regulated the time he could spend playing video games.

 ZUN's first interest in developing video games came during his high school years.
 While most shoot 'em up games utilise a military or science fiction theme, ZUN wanted a game with a miko main character and a Shinto aesthetic.
 ZUN was part of his school's orchestra club, and originally wanted to create music for video games.
 As he did not know anybody else who was making games that he could put his music in, he made his own games for this purpose.
 Around 2001, he applied to Comiket as a music group under the name of Shanghai Alice Ensemble, but was rejected.

 In 2012, ZUN married a mobile game programmer, whom he has a son and daughter with.

 ZUN likes to drink beer, and has said that he drinks at least once a day.
-He has created his own beer (sometimes called Touhou beer), and written reviews for beers in Comptiq.
+He has created his own beer (sometimes called ZUN beer), and written reviews for beers in Comptiq.
 His favourite brand is Kirin.